 By Rick Steves and Risa Laib

 You can find whatever medications you need in Europe, but you already know what works for you in the US.
 It's easiest to B.Y.O. pills, whether for cramps, yeast infections, or birth control.
 Some health-insurance companies issue only a month's supply of birth control pills at a time; ask for a larger supply for a longer trip.
 Tampons and pads are sold at supermarkets, pharmacies, and convenience stores everywhere in Europe.
-But you may not see the range of brands and sizes typical in American supermarkets, so if you prefer a particular type, or to avoid having to buy more than you need, it can be simpler and cheaper to bring what you'll need from home.
+But you may not see the range of brands and sizes typical in American supermarkets, so if you prefer a particular type, or to avoid having to buy more than you need, it can be simpler and cheaper to bring a supply from home.

 Yeast and Urinary Tract Infections (UTIs)

 Traveling when Pregnant

-Some couples want to time conception to occur in Europe so they can name their child Paris, Siena, or wherever.
+Some people want to time conception to occur in Europe so they can name their child Paris, Siena, or wherever.
 (Be thoughtful about this, or little Zagreb may harbor a lifelong grudge against you.)
 Consider bringing a pregnancy test from home if you're embarking on a longer trip.

-Traveling in the first trimester can be rough for some women: Morning sickness can make bus or boat rides especially unpleasant, and climbing all those stone stairs can be exhausting.
+Traveling in the first trimester can be rough: Morning sickness can make bus or boat rides especially unpleasant, and climbing all those stone stairs can be exhausting.
 Packing light is more essential than ever, though you'll want to bring motion-sickness remedies (tablets or acupressure wristbands) and snacks that relieve nausea.
-Many women find it easiest to travel in the second trimester, between weeks 14 and 28, when your body's used to being pregnant, you're not yet too big to be uncomfortable, and you face the lowest risks of miscarriage and preterm labor.
+Many women find it easiest to travel in the second trimester, between weeks 14 and 28, when their body is used to being pregnant, they're not yet too big to be uncomfortable, and the risks of miscarriage and preterm labor are low.

-Seek out nutritious food (though some of it may make you nauseated, of course).
-Picnics are often healthier than restaurant meals.
+Seek out nutritious food, and stay hydrated.
 Pack baggies for carrying snacks.
 Bring prenatal vitamins and any other supplements you need from home.

 It's actually pleasant to be pregnant in Europe.
 People are particularly kind.
-And when your child is old enough to understand, she'll enjoy knowing she's already been to Europe — especially if you promise to take her again.
+And when your child is old enough to understand, they'll enjoy knowing they've already been to Europe — especially if you promise to take them again.